aksoftware98/blazor-utilities/README.md

 }
 ```

-## :airplane: Receive a message from destination component :airplane:
+## ✈️ Receive a message from destination component ✈️

 In the destination component all you can do is calling the subscribe method to subscribe for a target of messaging